Nels Pierson

 Nels Pierson (born December 29, 1972) is an American politician who served as a member of the Minnesota House of Representatives from 2015 to 2023.
 A member of the Republican Party of Minnesota, he represented the 26B district in southeastern Minnesota.
 The district includes a large part of the southern half of Rochester and greater Olmsted County to the south and east of the city.
 He was a candidate in the 2022 Minnesota's 1st congressional district special election.

 Early life and education

 Pierson was raised in Butterfield, Minnesota.
 He earned a Bachelor of Arts degree from Gustavus Adolphus College and a Juris Doctor from the Hamline University School of Law.

 Career

 Pierson was first elected to the Minnesota House of Representatives in 2014.
 He was a candidate in the 2022 Minnesota's 1st congressional district special election, losing to Brad Finstad in the May 24 primary.

+Political Positions

+In December 2021, Pierson signed a letter along with 37 other Minnesota House Republicans in opposition of the Mayo Clinic for its vaccine mandate policy for employees, calling for a halt in state funding for health care facilities that fire employees "due to unrealistic vaccine mandate policies".

 Personal life

 Pierson and his wife, Nicole, have five children.